The specific curricular requirements for the Master in Public Administration degree are:

 No grade less than a B– (B minus) is acceptable for the completion of a required course.

 5. A public service internship is required for "pre-service" MPA students.
 Internship positions and standards of experiential internship education are coordinated with local, county, regional, state and federal administrative agencies, not-for-profit organizations, or the offices of elected officials.
 The internship course (PADM 5940 - Public Administration Internship) involves 300 hours of work with one or more public sector organization.
-A non-academic-credit internship of 200 hours will also fulfill this requirement.
 The intern works on agency assignments under the supervision of agency personnel while maintaining a close liaison with the faculty internship program coordinator.
 Interns may be voluntary or paid by the sponsoring agency.
 Interns are required to have passed PADM 5000, Administration in Public Affairs.
 To receive academic credit, students must pass PADM 5940, Public Administration Internship.
 Internship experience can be a valuable start to a professional career for the pre-service public administration student.
 Your academic adviser or the faculty internship program coordinator will be able to provide further specific information and guidance.
 All paperwork, including from the faculty internship coordinator, must be completed prior to the start of the internship.

 6. The degree of Master of Public Administration will be awarded upon certification of successful completion of degree requirements by the MPA Graduate Studies Committee.